chipsalliance/f4pga-examples/docs/understanding-commands.rst

 .. warning::

-   If you change the name of the output for your bitstream to something other than top.bit then the openocd command used in the examples would need to change to.
+   If you change the name of the output for your bitstream to something other than top.bit then the openocd command used in the examples would need to change too.
 For example if I used ``-b my_module_top`` in symbiflow_write_bitstream then my openocd command would change to:

    .. code-block:: bash